 A thesis at the doctoral level is called a dissertation, but dissertations and theses are usually referred to collectively as theses.
 There are some differences between a master's and a doctoral thesis:

-- A master's thesis must demonstrate that the student knows the background and principal works of the research area, and can produce significant scholarly work.
+- A master's thesis is intended to demonstrate that the student knows the background and principal works of the research area, and can produce significant scholarly work.
 It should contain some original contribution whenever possible.

 - A doctoral thesis must contain a substantial contribution of new knowledge to the field of study.
 It presents the results and an analysis of original research, and should be significant enough to be published.

 The UBC Library keeps electronic copies of all theses written by UBC graduate students in its institutional repository, cIRcle.
 Take a look for examples of theses in your area of interest.
 Please refer to Dissertation and Thesis Preparation on this web site for formatting details.